 - Have there been any other electrical problems lately?

-As a result, the answers to these questions may shed some light on what is going on.
-In addition, these are tests that anyone can perform in a short time; that can save you time and money.
+As a result, the answers to these questions, may shed some light on what is going on.
+In addition, these are tests that, anyone can perform in a short time.
+And, that can save you, time and money.

 Test Car Battery

-- Try to turn the engine over by hand to make sure it is not locked up; possibly because of a thrown con-rod.
+- Try to turn the engine over by hand, to make sure it is not locked up.
+Consequently, a thrown con-rod could cause this.

-- If the engine does not turn over, remove the serpentine belt to check that the; air conditioning compressor has not locked up (or any other accessory pulley).
+- If the engine does not turn over, remove the serpentine belt.
+Then check that the air conditioning compressor, has not locked up (or any other accessory pulley).

 Security System Or Immobilizer

-Many cars are equipped with an immobilizer or a security system that; allows the engine to start only if the correct key is used.
-Consequently, the ignition key has a chip inside with the security code.
-When you insert it into the ignition, a sensor for the security system reads the code.
-Normally when you turn the ignition on; you would see a “Security” light come on for a short time and then go out.
-As a result, that would mean that the code in the ignition key is correct; and the car is allowed to start.
+Many cars are equipped with an immobilizer or a security system; that allows the engine to start only if the correct key is used.
+Consequently, the ignition key, has a chip inside with the security code.
+When you insert it into the ignition, a sensor for the security system, reads the code.
+Normally when you turn the ignition on; you would see a “Security” light come on, for a short time and then go out.
+As a result, that would mean that the code, in the ignition key is correct.
+As a result, the car is allowed to start.

-If when you turn the ignition ON, the “Security” light stays on or is flashing; it means that your car security system does not recognize the key or; there is some problem with some part of the security system itself.
+If when you turn the ignition ON, the “Security” light stays on or is flashing; it means that your car security system does not recognize the key.
+But, there could also be a problem with, some other part of the security system itself.